datopian/tech.datopian.com/data-explorer/README.md

 ## Configuration

+[`data-datapackage` attribute](#add-data-explorer-tags-to-the-page-markup) may influence how the element will be displayed.
+It can be created from a [datapackage descriptor](https://frictionlessdata.io/specs/data-package/).

 ### Fixtures

 Until we have better documentation on Data Explorer settings, use the [Cosmos fixtures](https://gitlab.com/datopian/data-explorer/blob/master/__fixtures__/with_widgets/geojson_simple.js) as an example of how to instantiate / configure the Data Explorer.

+### Serialized state

+`store->serializedState` is a representation of the application state _without fetched data_ A data-explorer can be "hydrated" using the serialized state, it will refetch the data, and will render in the same state it was exported in

+### Share links

+Share links can be added in `datapakage.resources[0].api` attribute.

+There is common limit of up 2000 characters on URL strings.
+Our share links contain the entire application store tree, which is often larger than 2000 characters, in which the application state cannot be shared via URL.
+Thems the breaks.

 ## Translations